- Calendar

 - The colors of the flag carry significance too: blue represents justice, white represents purity, and red represents courage and strength.

-There have been many versions of the American flag, as it has evolved and emerged through the growing of our nation.
-Our country may have fifty states now, but that has not always been the case, and so the flag design we use to reflect this number has only remained the same since 1959, the year that Hawaii joined as the 50th state.
+There have been many versions of the American flag, as it has evolved and emerged through the growth of the nation.
+The US may have fifty states now, but that has not always been the case, and so the flag design we use to reflect this number has only remained the same since 1959, the year that Hawaii joined as the 50th state.

 Here are just a few of these versions of the flag through the years: